hostand/gatekeeper-server/docs/config.md

 database.username = <database username>
 database.password = <database password if required
 database.port     = <database port if not 3306>

+# This points Gatekeeper to the location of the config.properties file.
+data.directory.external = <location of the directory containing the configuration files (the ones explained in this section).
+Should be '/data/gatekeeper' if using the Docker image.>
 ```

 # Default Admin account